featherbear/UNSW-COMP1531/README.md

 1. View your repo on GitHub.
 2. Click on the `first.txt` file
 3. Click the small 'edit' pencil icon in the top right
-4. Make any change you want to this file and click the 'Commit Changes' button at the bottom of the screen
+4. Make any change you want to this file and click the **Commit Changes** button at the bottom of the screen
-5. This will have changed the `first.txt` file on the server but not on your local environment.
+5. This will have changed the `first.txt` file on the server but not on your local environment (check it!).
 To fetch these changes use the `git pull` command from your terminal
 6. Confirm that your version of `first.txt` now has the changes you made on the web page

 ## 4\.
 Create your first branch